 Chances are you eat lots of grains already.
 But are they the healthiest kind?
 If you’re like most people, you’re not getting enough whole grains in your diet.
 Aim to choose whole grains for at least half of all the grains you eat.
 Examples of whole grains include:

 It’s not always easy to tell which grains are in a particular product, especially bread.
 For instance, brown bread isn’t necessarily whole wheat — the color may come from added coloring.
-If you’re not sure something has whole grains, check the product label or the Nutrition Facts panel.
-Look for the word “whole” on the package, and make sure whole grains appear among the first items in the ingredient list.
+If you’re unsure something has whole grains, check the product label or the Nutrition Facts panel.
+Look for the word “whole” on the package, and ensure whole grains appear among the first items in the ingredient list.

 How to enjoy more whole grains in your diet